fhsinchy/the-docker-handbook/container-manipulation-basics.md

 These images do not just run some pre-configured program.
 These are instead configured to run a shell by default.
 In case of the operating system images it can be something like `sh` or `bash` and in case of the programming languages or run-times, it is usually their default language shell.

 As you may have already learned from your previous experiences with computers, shells are interactive programs.
-Images configured to run such a program is an interactive image.
+Images configured to run such a program are interactive images.
 These images require a special `-it` option to be passed in the `container run` command.

 As an example, if you run a container using the `ubuntu` image by executing `docker container run ubuntu` you'll see nothing happens.
 But if you execute the same command with `-it` option, you should land directly on bash inside the Ubuntu container.